A Different Kind of Pub Crawl in London: History, Ale, and Hidden Stories

 and make friends along the way!

-If you plan your own crawl or just want to sound clever at the bar, consider these quick facts:
+If you plan your own crawl or just want to sound clever at the bar, here are some quick facts:

-• The word “pub” shortens “public house,” and historically, pubs offered food, drink, lodging, and even news.
+• The word “pub” is short for “public house,” which historically offered food, drink, lodging, and even news to the general public.

 • Some pubs in London remain open for hundreds of years, with guestbooks dating back to the 1600s.